aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's the Project Time Management but not the Project Scope Management*
 - Project initiation involves taking the actions necessary to ensure that activities in the project plan are completed.
     - *<strong>wrong reason</strong>: it's not initiation but execution*
-- Leadership style has no impact on the success of virtual teams.
+- The pre-initiation phase of a project using the Scrum method does not involve project charters, stakeholder management strategy, and kick-off meetings.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's reversed*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.